excircle/ansible-playbooks/README.md

+# Useful Ansible Playbooks

+This repository is meant to house ansible playbooks for various coding projects.

-# ansible-playbooks
+# Table of Contents

-Repository for keeping ansible playbooks
+### - HashiCorp Vault Playbooks